Ever heard of Pepsi, McDonald's, or Johnson & Johnson?

 1. Location

 A company that serves many locations may split up its divisional structure by location.
-A restaurant chain, for example, would benefit from having separate, self-enclosed teams, especially if they had restaurants in different countries where people’s tastes differ.
+A restaurant chain, for example, would benefit from having separate, self-enclosed teams, especially if they had restaurants in geographic locations where people’s tastes differ.
 Then, the management of each team can respond to local changes or competition on the ground, and the HR team can easily source locals for new job openings.

 2. Product

-If a company produces several items or services, it can be worthwhile to have a divisional organizational structure divided by product.
+Companies with multiple product lines or services might find it worthwhile to have a divisional organizational structure, where each division works on a specific product.
 For example, a retail company that produces women's, men’s, and children’s clothing can organize its operations into these three categories.
-This would enable each team to focus on producing excellent products of its type and stay ahead in the market.
+This would enable each team to focus on higher-quality product development for its type and stay ahead in the market.

 3. Market

-Sometimes, a company serves very different types of markets.
+Sometimes, a company serves multiple customer bases.
 For example, a music app like Spotify can have different categories of music, e.g., some intended for youth, and some for older folks.
-Dividing a company like this by market enables it to keep its various markets happy by having whole teams dedicated to providing the right music for each market.
+Creating market-based divisions enables decision-making tailored to keeping different customers happy by having whole teams dedicated to providing the right music for their specific market.

 4. Process

 Picture a company that manufactures cars.
 They have a process that eventually culminates in a completed car.
-For each process, they can have a divisional team, e.g. a team that produces internal car parts, a team that produces external car parts, a team that tests the car, and a team that markets the vehicle.
+Because each process is complex in itself, they can have a separate business unit for each specialization, e.g., a team that produces internal car parts, a team that produces external car parts, a team that tests the car, and a team that markets the vehicle.
+The specific products of each team are then used to build the whole car.

 What is an example of a divisional structure?